 - Winter - four hours a day

-- Heat your home at 68 degrees or cooler with the thermostat fan switched to auto.
-To save even more, lower your thermostat to 65 degrees or cooler at night or when you're away from home.
+- Heat your home at 68 degrees or lower with the thermostat fan switched to auto.
+To save even more, lower your thermostat to 65 degrees or lower at night or when you're away from home.

 - Reduce your water heater temperature from 140 degrees to 120 degrees, which is the recommended temperature setting according to the U.S. Department of Energy, to save about $2 a month.